edespino/cloudberry-site/docs/deploy-cbdb-with-single-node.md

 NUM_PRIMARY_MIRROR_PAIRS=0 gpdemo  # Uses gpdemo
 ```

-When `gpdemo` is running, a warning will be output `[WARNING]: -SinglenodeMode has been enabled, no segment will be created.`, which indicates that Cloudberry Database is currently being deployed in the single-computing-node mode.
+When `gpdemo` is running, a warning will be output `[WARNING]: -SinglenodeMode has been enabled, no segment will be created.`, which indicates that Apache Cloudberry is currently being deployed in the single-computing-node mode.

 ## Common issues

 ### How to check the deployment mode of a cluster

-Perform the following steps to confirm the deployment mode of the current Cloudberry Database cluster:
+Perform the following steps to confirm the deployment mode of the current Apache Cloudberry cluster:

 1. Connect to the coordinator node.
 2. Execute `SHOW gp_role;` to view the operating mode of the cluster.